 - Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
 [See Academic Counseling on page 34.] - Attending scheduled conferences and requesting additional conferences as needed.
+The district will provide at least two opportunities for in-person conferences during each school year for each parent of a child enrolled in the district with the child's teachers.
 To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
 [See Report Cards/Progress Reports and Conferences on page 65.] - Becoming a school volunteer.
-[See Volunteers on page 78 and policy GKG for more information.]
+[See Volunteers on page 78 and policy GKG for more information.] - Participating in campus parent organizations.
+Parent organizations include: PTO

 - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 57 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contact school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
+[See School Health Advisory Council (SHAC) on page 57 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - · Contact school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
 Regular board meetings are held on the 4th Monday of each month at 7:30 p.m. at Mabank Administration Building 310 E. Market Street in the Board Room.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at Mabank Administration Building and online at www.mabankisd.net - [See policies BE and BED for more information.]
+An agenda for a regular or special meeting is posted no later than 3 business days before each meeting at Mabank Administration Building and online at www.mabankisd.net - [See policies BE and BED for more information.]